Arpit-Shah/Artos/info/ARTOS_FEAURES.md

 * Facilities:
 	* Known to fail test case(s) end result is expected to be either **KTF** or **FAIL**.
 If test result is different then test case will be considered **FAIL** by the test framework.
 This will help user identify if bug was silently fixed or software behaviour has changed.
 	* `@KnownToFail` annotation can also be used to mark test as "Known to Fail" and/or set bug reference number.
-	* If bug reerence number is provided, it will be printed in following reports:
+	* If bug reference number is provided, it will be printed in following reports:
 		* Summary report
 		* Extent report.